 The expansion of the beer industry was halted in the 16th-century, when feudal lords discovered that forcing their

 labourers to drink the manor brew, instead of buying it from another brewery, was a clever way to

 line their pockets.
-The Thirty Years' War then devastated the Czech beer industry
+And the Thirty Years' War devastated the Czech beer industry

-further.
-At one point beer was used to pay off a Swedish
+At one point beer was even used to pay off a Swedish

 army to prevent the plunder of Kutna Hora.

 then fell under the auspices of